7 Poop Textures and What They Reveal About Your Gut Health”:

 • IBS-D (diarrhea-predominant IBS)

-• Overconsumption of sugar alcohols (like sorbitol)
+• Overuse of sugar alcohols like sorbitol

-Follow a bland or low-FODMAP diet
+• Follow a bland or low-FODMAP diet

-Take activated charcoal or bentonite clay
+• Short-term use of activated charcoal or bentonite clay may help

-Type 7: Watery, No Solid Pieces
+Type 7: Watery, No Solid Pieces:

 Urgent Causes:

-• Viral or bacterial infection
+• Viral or bacterial infections

 • Food poisoning